About Molly

 The Art of Acupuncture

 TCM recognizes that disease ensues when an imbalance or blockage of Qi exists.
-Acupuncture supports the ability of the body to gently balance the Qi. rough the use of needles at different acupuncture points, or energy reservoirs located on the meridians, the body has an innate ability to heal itself.
+Acupuncture supports the ability of the body to gently balance the Qi.
+Through the use of needles at different acupuncture points, or energy reservoirs located on the meridians, the body has an innate ability to heal itself.

 Safety is very important and all needles used are sterile, disposable and for one-time use only.